iver56/audiomentations/README.md

 clipping or wrap distortion, depending on what you do with the audio in a later stage.
 See also https://en.wikipedia.org/wiki/Clipping_(audio)#Digital_clipping

+## `GainTransition`

+_To be released in v0.22.0_

+Gradually change the volume up or down over a random time span.
+Also known as fade in and fade out.
+The fade works on a logarithmic scale, which is natural to human hearing.

 ## `HighPassFilter`

 _Added in v0.18.0, updated in v0.21.0_